 - Many kids will not fully grasp all of the book’s meaning

-- Some information may be forgotten in the summer months
+- Students often forget information over the summer months

 - Chapters blend together, making individual lessons hard to remember